SigSando/Dusun-language-cli-tool/README.md

 _-__--_-_-_-Work in progress!__--___--__--_-_

 This repository was created to help preserve native language and Dialects.
-Everything is open source and can be tweaked and used for use and presrevation of other Dialects.
+Everything is open source and can be tweaked and used for use and presrevation of your own Dialect!

 Please message me if regarding improvements, customization, and any other requests.